-Working in another country offers you the chance to gain new expertise and critical input for your research and can help foster long-term collaborations and friendships.
-In many research fields, working abroad is seen as an important factor for academic career progression.
+Experience of living and working abroad can help foster long-term collaborations (and friendships).
+In some academic fields, working abroad is seen as an important factor for career progression.

 Finding a research position overseas

-Looking at UK-based companies with overseas offices is a good starting point.
-Languages are more important for non-research roles, though English is increasingly the work language in various professions internationally, particularly in technical sectors.
-Bear in mind that large international firms may offer you the opportunity to work overseas.
+Look at home-based companies with overseas offices as a starting point.
+Your institution might also have an overseas campus.
+Fluency in the local language may be more important for non-research roles although English is increasingly the working language in various professions internationally, particularly in academia and technical sectors.